 While James VI and I was King of both England and Scotland, he was not King of Great Britain (a country that simply didn’t exist at the time), as is commonly believed.
 The two Kingdoms remained individual sovereign states that enjoyed Personal Union of Crowns (rather like the United Kingdom, Canada, Australia and other Countries of the Realm do now).
 It wasn’t until a century later, during the reign of James VI and I’s great-granddaughter Queen Anne, that the two countries finally united into one – Great Britain.
 Nevertheless, his reign was the first and most important step in the direction of one single united country.

 King James reigned is the longest in the history of sovereign Kingdom of Scotland; he ascended to the Throne on 24 July 1567 and reigned until 27 March 1625 – for a total of 57 years, 246 days.
-His reign in England started much later, on 4 March 1603; nevertheless, it amounted to a respectable 22 years and 3 days.Filed under British Royals, Historical Royals
+His reign in England started much later, on 4 March 1603; nevertheless, it amounted to a respectable 22 years and 3 days.Filed under Historical Royals, The United Kingdom

-Tagged Biography, Elizabeth I, England, James VI and I, Scotland, Union of Crowns.
+Tagged Biography, Elizabeth I of England, England, James VI and I of England and Scotland, Scotland, Union of Crowns.